marceloverdijk/dotfiles/README.md

    Apply them in iTerm through iTerm → preferences → profiles → colors → load presets.
    ```
    More iTerm2 color schemes can be found on https://iterm2colorschemes.com/
- * Configure the `Fira Code` font in iTerm2 (don't forget to set the non-ASCII font as well and to enable the ligatures)
+ * Configure the `JetBrains Mono` font in iTerm2 (don't forget to set the non-ASCII font as well and to enable the ligatures)
  * Download and install the [Hyper](https://hyper.is/) terminal
- * Configure the `Fira Code` font and `Atom Dark` plugin in Hyper like:
+ * Configure the `JetBrains Mono` font and `Atom Dark` plugin in Hyper like:
    ```
    fontSize: 14,
-   fontFamily: '"Fira Code", ..',
+   fontFamily: '"JetBrains Mono", ..',
    plugins: [
      'hyperterm-atom-dark'
    ],